sheegaon/wordpool/docs/API.md

 **Errors:**
 - `invalid_phrase` - Word not in dictionary or invalid format
-- `duplicate` - Copy word matches original
+- `duplicate_phrase` - Copy word matches original or is too similar
 - `expired` - Past grace period
 - `not_found` - Round not found or not owned by player